Monethic/portfolio/README.md

 # Unified audit portfolio of our Engineers experience

+### Jakub Heba
+Cybersecurity expert with more than Nine years of experience in the industry.
+For 3.5 years associated with blockchain technology as a Lead Smart Contract and Blockchain auditor.
+He conducted over 120 audits of various protocols, mostly related to DeFi and DLT.
+He is specializing in the security of contracts written in Rust, Golang and MOVE, in ecosystems like Polkadot, Solana, Sui, Aptos and Polkadot, as well as he has a deep technical understanding of EVM and Solidity.
+He participated in assessments testing low-level aspects of blockchain technology, such as finality proof verifications, serialization libraries, L2 rollapps, ZK Circuits as well as implementations of bridges between many different ecosystems.
+He has an experience in auditing Layer 1 Blockchains written in Rust, Golang and MOVE.
+Additionally, he has an experience in testing offchain components such as wallets, infrastructures, oracles and backends.
+He is also specializing in low-level binary exploitation in both UNIX and Windows environments.
+Holder of OSCP, OSCE and Lead ISO27001 Auditor certificates.

+CEO & Cofounder at Monethic.
+Currently, he is also Blockchain Security Researcher at [Spearbit (ASR)](https://spearbit.com/), [Zenith](https://www.zenith.security/), [Oak Security](https://www.oaksecurity.io/), [Sayfer](https://sayfer.io), [Certora](https://certora.com), [Plainshift](https://plainshift.io) and [Hacken](https://hacken.io).

+### Łukasz Mikuła
+Offensive cybersecurity professional with 10 years in the industry with a solid pentesting/red teaming background.
+Since more than 3 years present in web3, auditing Smart Contracts and assessing security of other blockchain-related tech.
+He is specializing in EVM (Solidity), Move (Sui/Aptos) and Rust-based languages such as CosmWasm and Solana.
+He is proficient with blockchain-related technologies such as blockchain-specific web2 threats, auditing wallets, metamask snaps and backend infrastructure, discord and telegram bots, bridge offchain components and any other hybrid web2/3 solutions.
+Additionally, he is an independent auditor working with firms such as, but not limited to: [Oak Security](https://www.oaksecurity.io/), [Spearbit (ASR)](https://spearbit.com/) and [Zenith](https://www.zenith.security/).

+Scored several TOP10 places in contests such as Sherlock, Code4rena and Cantina.

 | Protocol | Type | Report |
 | - | - | :-: |
 | [Arkeo](https://arkeo.network) - Decentralized Data Infrastructure | Cosmos SDK, Golang | [📄 Report.pdf](https://github.com/Monethic/portfolio/blob/main/audit-reports/Smart%20Contract%20Audit%20Report%20-%20Arkeo%20-%20Final.pdf) |